-When you enter the UK on a Tier 4 visa, the Border Force Officer must check that you speak English at the required level, without needing an interpreter.
+When you enter the UK on a Student visa, the Border Force Officer must check that you speak English at the required level, without needing an interpreter.
 They will ask questions about your arrival in the UK but there is no test involved.

 We recommend keeping the following in your hand luggage just in case: